 This really has to be one of the most photographed trees in Wales.
 The place is well visited by photographers, walkers, hikers, Instagrammers, bloggers etc.

 Just take a look at this shot from my first visit, the Llyn is beautiful and often very still due to the surrounding mountains.
-The tree is isolated by itself in the Llyn hence the name Lonely Tree and with the bottom of the LLyn split between the Glider Fawr and Crib Goch there is always a beautiful backdrop.
+The tree is isolated by itself in the Llyn hence the name Lone Tree and with the bottom of the LLyn split between the Glider Fawr and Crib Goch there is always a beautiful backdrop.

 How to Get there?